Putting My House in Order: Some Thoughts on Self-Care

 Running off to mimeograph a fuck-whitey leaflet, leaving your mate to brood, is not revolutionary.
 Hopping on a plane to rap to someone else’s “community” while your son struggles alone with the Junior Scholastic assignment on “The Dark Continent” is not revolutionary.
 Sitting around murder-mouthing incorrect niggers while your father goes upside your mother’s head is not revolutionary.
 Mapping out a building takeover when your term paper is overdue and your scholarship is under review is not revolutionary.
 Talking about moving against the Mafia while your nephew takes off old ladies at the subway stop is not revolutionary.
 If your house ain’t in order, you ain’t in order.
 (The Black Woman, 134-135; emphasis mine)

 Talk about crunk.
 Bambara gives the side eye to the notion that you can attack capitalism, racism, or other systems of dominance out in the world without challenging those same systems (especially hetero-patriarchy) within one’s own relationships.
 That, in fact, leaving your own house “out of order” not only jeopardizes but it, in fact, undermines both your potential for good work and your potential for intimacy and happiness.
-Indeed, for me, Bambara’s call for us to essentially get our ish together charges us to recognize how important—how revolutionary—it is for us to love (and love on) each other and ourselves fiercely and fearlessly.

 Family, I’ve been trying to get my own house in order.
 The past few years have had a lot of joy, but they’ve had a lot of pain too.
 Betrayals, disappointments, setbacks, and outright bad luck have played an all too prominent part of my life.
-At times it seemed like everything in my personal and professional life were conspiring together to get my pressure up.
+At times it seemed like everything in my personal and professional life was conspiring together to get my pressure up.
 I’ve been sick, tired, frustrated—you name it.
 Of course, I kept chugging along, smiling, showing up, doing my thing, but I was so over it.
 Where was my joy?
 I wondered.

 One day I was in my office, checking Facebook between classes and an intriguing quote showed up in my newsfeed: